apache/cordova-docs/www/docs/en/dev/guide/overview/index.md

     specific language governing permissions and limitations
     under the License.

-title: Overview
+title: Architectural overview of Cordova platform
 ---

 # Overview

 Apache Cordova is an open-source mobile development framework.
-It allows you to use standard web technologies such as HTML5, CSS3, and JavaScript for cross-platform development, avoiding each mobile platform's native development language.
+It allows you to use standard web technologies - HTML5, CSS3, and JavaScript for cross-platform development.
 Applications execute within wrappers targeted to each platform, and rely on standards-compliant API bindings to access each device's capabilities such as sensors, data, network status, etc.